Library Online Resources

 - The premier source for searching and accessing full text articles from law reviews and legal journals.
 Nearly all major American law reviews are covered, with archives going back to the early 1900s for some titles.
 HeinOnline also provides access to a number of Federal government materials, including the Federal Register, the Code of Federal Regulations, The U.S. Code, the U.S. Statutes at Large, U.S. Attorney General Opinions, and Presidential and Supreme Court documents.

-- A large selection of Matthew Bender titles are available on the public computer desktops.
-They can be searched and printed from.
+- A large selection of secondary materials published by Lexis and Matthew Bender are available on the Law Library’s Lexis Advance system.

 - A comprehensive source for accessing cases, laws and administrative materials nationwide.
 Patrons in the library can search and access all California cases and laws, as well as other state and federal sources.
 Secondary sources such as ALR, AmJur 2nd, the Rutter Group practice guides and the Witkin libraries are also available.
 Westlaw provides the KeyCite service for checking the validity of laws and statutes.